zhangwujie/Neurobat-lab-codes/README.md

-# Neurobat-electrophysiology-preprocessing
+# Neurobat-lab-codes
-Codes for preprocessing data from electrophysiology experiments in the Neurobat lab.
+Codes for the Neurobat lab.